Investigation & Analysis

 Verse 4:82 is well-known for having set the criteria that if something has many contradictions inside it, then it cannot be from God.

-The presence of many contradictions in even Sahih (scholarly authenticated) Hadiths proves that such narrations could not have originated from God as divine revelation, according to the rule in verse 4:82.
+The presence of so many contradictions in Sahih (scholarly authenticated) Hadiths proves that such narrations could not have originated from God as revelation, according to the criteria of verse 4:82.

 Stoning Adulterers to Death